Apple MacBook Air 2020 announced with twice the power and a new lower price

 Ports: 2 x Thunderbolt 3 ports

-According to Apple, the MacBook Air 2020 will be up to twice as fast as last year's model thanks to the new 10th generation processors included.
+According to Apple, the MacBook Air 2020 will be up to twice as fast as last year's model thanks to the new 10th-generation processors on board.

-While Apple isn't divulging the exact types of processors used, our guess is that the i3 is the Intel Core i3-1000G4, and the i5 model has the Intel Core i5-1030G7.
+While Apple isn't divulging the exact types of processors used, our guess is that the i3 processor is the Intel Core i3-1000G4, and the i5 chip is the Intel Core i5-1030G7.
 MacBook Airs usually have fanless designs, which leads us to believe these are Intel Ice Lake chips.

 Graphics are provided by the integrated GPUs – Intel Iris Plus – which Apple claims will deliver 80% faster graphics performance.
 While this won't compete with MacBook Pros rocking discrete graphics cards, it should mean the new MacBook Air can better handle tasks such as video editing.